CLehmann94/Data_Visualisation/readme.rst

 Lz_feh.py       -> The metallicity against the angular momentum (Lz) on an x-y diagram with 4 panels.
 Each panel has running medians through the top and bottom half of the panels.
 The panels are displaying sets of stars at different age; top left: 0-4 Gyrs, top right: 4-8 Gyrs, bottom right: 8-12 Gyrs, bottom right: all ages.

 Lz_hist.py      -> A histogram of angular momentum of stars within the Milky Way.
-The top panel shows these histrograms by metallicity and the bottom panel (metal rich stars only) splits by stellar age.
+The top panel shows these histograms by metallicity and the bottom panel (metal rich stars only) splits by stellar age.

 R_peri_hist.py  -> A histogram of perihelion radii of stars within the Milky Way.
-The top panel shows these histrograms by metallicity and the bottom panel (metal rich stars only) splits by stellar age.
+The top panel shows these histograms by metallicity and the bottom panel (metal rich stars only) splits by stellar age.

-Toomre.py       -> A Toomre digram (tangential velocity component on the x-axis against the combined non-tangential velocity components on the y-axis).
+Toomre.py       -> A Toomre diagram (tangential velocity component on the x-axis against the combined non-tangential velocity components on the y-axis).
 The diagram is split into four panels, each displaying a different metallicity range of stars.

 vR_vT.py        -> The radial and tangential velocity components on an x-y plot with contours to signify the density of stars.